mirnes-mrkaljevic/mirnes-mrkaljevic.github.io/docs/_posts/2025-04-28-net-core-web-api-project-setup.md

 title: "Web API Project Setup and Migrations"
 date: 2025-04-28
 tags: [dotnet,dotnet9,cleancode,csharp,softwaredesign,fluentmigrator,migrations]
-series: "Web API – Step-by-Step Best Practices"
+series: ".NET Core Web API – Step-by-Step Best Practices"
 ---

-Welcome to the first post in the **“Web API – Step-by-Step Best Practices”** series.
+Welcome to the first post in the **“.NET Core Web API – Step-by-Step Best Practices”** series.
 In this series, we’ll walk through building a modern, clean, and maintainable Web API using .NET 9.
 Each post will focus on a specific aspect—from project setup and architecture to testing, migrations, and deployment.

 ![Software Design](/assets/images/flowchart-design.jpg)